dotnet-zipdiff-utils/zipdiff/README.md

 Use the ZipDiff tool when you need to compare the contents of two zip files.

-Run it standalone or as an MSBuild task.
+Run it as a standalone executable.
 The tool supports four output formats: plain text, XML, HTML and ZIP (containing differences).

 This version of ZipDiff has been ported from Java to C# (.NET)